hamlet-io/docs/blog/2021-01-13-template-deploys.md

     We are using a hamlet extension here which allows you to dynamically create configuration for the component.
 In this extension we are doing the following:

     - To make the GlueDatabaseName unique we get the FullName of the occurrence this allows us to provide a standard name which will be unique to this deployment
-    - We are using _context.DefaultEnvironment to find a environment setting called APPDATA_BUCKET.
+    - Using _context.DefaultEnvironment to find a environment setting called APPDATA_BUCKET.
 Hamlet deploys a series of baseline services which perform common utilities and functions.
 The APPDATA_BUCKET provides a general purpose datastore that applications can use.

-4. Now lets run our deployment to deploy the db
+4. Now lets run our deployment

     :::caution
     You will need access to the AWS account you specified in step 1 for this to run.
 Make sure to cleanup the deployment when you are done